“Gratitude reminds us to be like plants, which turn toward, not away, from the light.” -M.J. Ryan, Attitudes of Gratitude.

 8. Forgiveness and gratitude are connected.

 This has been a lifelong process for me to embrace and understand.
-It reminds me of The Four Agreements where Don Miguel Ruiz says, “Whatever happens around you, don’t take it personally… Nothing other people do is because of you.”
-So, ultimately we forgive others for just being who they are.
-The pain and hurt we feel is our business to work through – it’s not so much about them.
+It reminds me of The Four Agreements, where Don Miguel Ruiz says, “Whatever happens around you, don’t take it personally… Nothing other people do is because of you.”
+So, we forgive others for being who they are.
+The pain and hurt are our business to work through – it’s not so much about them.

 9. Gratitude is a place we can inhabit.
 It’s a state of consciousness that resides within.

-Gratitude has the ability to take us even further beyond happiness.
-It’s possible to live in this space of persistent peace, acceptance, and deep appreciation for what is.
-That’s a goal worth trying for!
+Gratitude can take us even further beyond happiness.
+It’s possible to live in this space of peace, acceptance, and deep appreciation for what is.
+That’s a goal worth setting!

-Ps: Do you know anyone who might benefit from a dose of gratitude?
+Ps: So, do you know anyone who might enjoy a dose of gratitude?
 Please share this with them!